2014 Ohio State Buckeyes football team: CFP Championship vs. Oregon

 Following victories in their respective bowl games on January 1, the No. 4 Buckeyes and the No. 2 Oregon Ducks advanced to face each other in the inaugural College Football Playoff National Championship at AT&T Stadium.
 Coming into the game, Ohio State had never lost to Oregon, holding an 8–0 all-time record against the Ducks.

 Oregon won the coin toss and elected to receive the ball the start the game.
 The Ducks' first drive featured running back Thomas Tyner and quarterback Marcus Mariota driving Oregon 75 yards and scoring on a 7-yard touchdown pass from Mariota to Keanon Lowe to give Oregon an early 7–0 lead.
 The Buckeye offense struggled on their first drive, going only 17 yards, and was forced to punt.
 The Buckeye defense stopped Oregon at midfield on their next possession and forced them to punt, setting up Ohio State inside their own 3-yard line.
 During the drive, Ohio State went 97-yard and scored their first points of the game on a 33-yard touchdown run from Ezekiel Elliott, tying the game at 7–7.
 The Buckeye defense forced the Ducks to punt on their next two possessions.
 The Ohio State offense took advantage by scoring on a touchdown pass from Cardale Jones to Nick Vannett, making the score 14–7 Ohio State at the end of the first quarter.

 On the fourth play of the second quarter, Ohio State turned the ball over on a fumble by Cardale Jones, giving the Ducks' possession of the ball at own 41-yard line.
 The Ducks' drove down to the Ohio State 3-yard line, but were unable to take advantage of the turnover after failing to convert on fourth down.
 The Buckeye offense took over at their own 1-yard line and quickly drove to midfield.
 The drive ended, however, on another Ohio State turnover, this time on a pass from Jones to Corey Smith that was fumbled by Smith, which allowed Oregon to take over at their own 9-yard line.
-Oregon, again, was unable to capitalize off of the turnover, with the Buckeye defense forcing a three and out.
+Oregon, again, was unable to capitalize on the turnover, with the Buckeye defense forcing a three and out.
 The ensuing Ohio State possession took only 6 plays and ended with a touchdown run from Jones, giving Ohio State a 21–7 lead.
 The next Ducks' possession went 66 yards in 12 plays and ended with a 26-yard field goal from Aidan Schneider.
 After the Oregon defense forced a three and out on the Buckeyes' next possession, Oregon went into halftime, trailing Ohio State 21–10.